 As a PI, you'll probably find that you do a lot more at work than just representing clients.
 You'll be drawing up paperwork, handling queries, or even guest blogging.
-So it's easy to get bogged down in the time-consuming tasks with few hours left to do the important things.
+So it's easy to lose focus and get bogged down in time-consuming tasks with few hours left to do the important things.

-This was a challenge that Brent Sibley of Sibley Dolman Accident Injury Lawyers, LLP faced until he learned about Time Boxing.
+This was a challenge that Brent Sibley of Modern Injury Lawyers faced until he learned about Time Boxing.

 What Is Time Boxing?

-As we discussed on The Rankings Podcast, Time Boxing is the practice of allotting specific time frames to tasks to help you manage projects and take on time-consuming or unpleasant jobs more efficiently.
-You can Time Box any length of task from a few minutes up to a few months.
-And the great thing is that you can break big tasks down into smaller ones!
+Time Boxing is the practice of allotting specific time frames to tasks to help you manage projects and take on time-consuming or unpleasant jobs more efficiently.
+You can time box any length of task from a few minutes up to a few months.
+And the great thing is that you can break big tasks down into smaller tasks!
 This gives you a sense of perspective and achievement as you complete your jobs.

 Why Should You Time Box?